italia/spid-keycloak-provider/README.md

 Keycloak is a nice product, but still lacking on some aspects of SAML2 compatibility, and the SPID specifications deviate from the SAML2 standard in some key aspects.

-Besides the SPID-SAML2 protocol differences, the main issue that this project works around is Keycloak's lack of support for transient identities.
-Also, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. the SP metadata generation is severely lacking).
+Besides the SPID-SAML2 protocol differences, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. there is no support for generating SP metadata that joins multiple SPs) .
 Keycloak is slowly improving on this aspect, so over time this plugin will become simpler and targeted on implementing only the specific changes required by SPID.

 I have documented a reference configuration for SPID and the workarounds required